valdivia4/Deep-Learning-Lunge-Detection/README.md

 pip3 install -r requirements.txt
 ```

-Note: throughout some users may find the commands pip and python to work instead of pip3 and python3.
+Note: Throughout, some users may find the commands 'pip' and 'python' to work instead of 'pip3' and 'python3'.

 ## Example Usage